nayliv/selenium-web-automation/README.md

 - Prepare the framework for parallel execution
 - Generate useful execution evidence and reports
 - Integrate automated tests with CI/CD pipelines
+- Explore responsible use of Artificial Intelligence throughout the development process

+---

+## 🤖 AI-Assisted Development

+Artificial Intelligence is used as a development assistant throughout this project.

+AI supports activities such as:

+- Framework architecture discussions
+- Code review and refactoring suggestions
+- Test design
+- Documentation
+- Troubleshooting and debugging
+- Technical research
+- Exploration of automation best practices
+- Learning and comparison of different implementation approaches

+AI-generated suggestions are reviewed, adapted, implemented, and validated before being incorporated into the project.

+The purpose of using AI is not to replace the engineering process, but to support learning, technical decision-making, and development productivity while maintaining developer ownership over the final implementation.

 ---